silviaCerby/gitbook/docs/updates_and_releases/marketing_articles/what-is-local-encryption.md

 ---
-description: This article describes the key benefits of local encryption to leverage a Zero Knowledge architecture for your vaults.
+description: "This article describes the key benefits of local encryption to leverage a Zero Knowledge architecture for your vaults."
 intercom_id: 8487158
 ---